bruj0/EDVBB/README.md

 To be able to create a Virtual button box for use in Elite Dangerous

 # How
-* Run EDVBB.exe in a cmd window with administrator priviliges, this is needed because of the keypress simulation.
+* Run EDVBB.exe in a cmd window with administrator priviliges, this is needed because of the keypress simulation (or build your own from the go files).

 * Load the UI on your tablet or phone at: http://<you ip>:8080/html/